graziano-giuliani/CHyM-roff/grid/Readme.md

 #### Optional:

-The user may want to create a clipped down version of the global HydroEivers shape file (same source as Hydrosheds).
+The user may want to create a clipped down version of the global HydroRivers shape file (same source as Hydrosheds).
 For the Mediterranean (NOT USED!) this would boil down to:

      ogr2ogr -clipsrc -7.0 27.0 48.5 63.5 filtered.shp HydroRIVERS_v10.shp